 Remember, your organization systems need to fit into your daily life.
 Make sure that your bins and containers are easy to reach and easy to use.
 For example, don’t stack your everyday shoes in a box on the top shelf.

 Now it’s time to store everything in your containers.
 I think this is the most fun step of the entire process.
 I love putting things back into the containers and seeing them all organized and pretty.

 As you put things into the containers, consider using smaller containers to keep the larger ones organized too.

 Then, label your bins or baskets too.
 Print out some matching labels or purchase some personalized labels on Etsy.
 You can also buy some chalkboard erasable labels online.
 This option lets you change the name frequently (which is really helpful).

 The final letter and step in the process is Y for Yearn.
 This means you need to set yourself up for success so that it is something you yearn to maintain.

-For example, if you are organizing your entryway, where do you most commonly set your keys when you walk in the door?
+For example, where do you most commonly set your keys when you walk in the door if you are organizing your entryway?
 This is the spot you need to put a small container to keep your keys.

 If your system is set up in a way that is totally different from your daily habits, you won’t use them.
 It’s just a fact.
-Help yourself out and create systems that you can easily reach and use every day.
+Help yourself out and create systems you can easily reach and use daily.

 Spring Closet Organizing

 These steps are perfect specifically for the transition from winter to spring.
-If you want to thoroughly organize your closets, check out the closet organization guide.
+If you want to organize your closets thoroughly, check out the closet organization guide.